megyant/42_push_swap/README.md

 - Improve understanding of some concepts
 - Quick and small debbugg checks throgout the making of this program
 - Makefile adjustments
-- Improve this README.md wording
+- Improve this README wording

 All algorithm and implementation of the logic in this program are the author's own work.